 PGCert Practice Education, PhD, PGDip, MSc, BSc and Registered General Nurse.

-- Lecturer, City University London, May 2013 – present
+- Honorary Research Fellow, City University London, Apr 2022 – present

 Memberships of professional organisations